Dr. Janet Vinson, Superintendent of Schools

 Lois Newman, Executive Assistant

-During her time leading the instructional division, she facilitated a districtwide literacy initiative resulting in significant gains in elementary literacy achievement recognized by the National Reading Recovery Council.
-The literacy initiative set the groundwork for Broken Arrow Public Schools’ mantra of “100 percent Literacy, Engagement, Graduation” which serves as a goal for every student, educator and staff member in the district.
+During her time leading the instructional division at Broken Arrow Public Schools, she facilitated a districtwide literacy initiative resulting in significant gains in elementary literacy achievement recognized by the National Reading Recovery Council.
+The literacy initiative set the groundwork for Broken Arrow Public Schools’ mantra of “100 percent Literacy, Engagement, Graduation,” which serves as a goal for every student, educator and staff member in the district.

 In her first few years as superintendent, she established four core values to emphasize a family-centered school culture.
 Each value focuses on individual responsibility to serve students, the district and community through respectful relationships while maintaining a passion for learning.

-As the superintendent, Dr. Dunlop leads the district to ensure the needs of all Broken Arrow Public Schools students are met.
-Dr. Dunlop oversees the district's strategic plan (pdf), working closely with leadership team and the Board of Education to achieve the district's goals.
+As the superintendent, Dr. Vinson leads the district to ensure the needs of all Broken Arrow Public Schools students are met.
+Dr. Vinson oversees the district's strategic plan, working closely with leadership team and the Board of Education to achieve the district's goals.

 Chuck Perry, Associate Superintendent of Student Services